NobilityDeviant/ZenDownloader/README.md

 ![Settings](images/chrome_browser_path_windows.png?raw=true "Windows Chrome Browser Versions")

-Either copy the latest versions folder name or hover over the `chrome.exe` and use the version the tooptip provides.
+Either copy the latest versions folder name or hover over the `chrome.exe` and use the version the tooltip provides.

 **Linux**